 Feedback: a way to keep learning

-In order to further improve the instructional quality of media workshops and to give students an opportunity to address issues and successes of sessions, a feedback form will be given by the Staff instructor to both students and faculty.
-The students may return it to the Media Loan & Support desk.
+In order to further improve the instructional quality of media workshops and to give students an opportunity to address issues and successes of sessions, a feedback form might be given by the Media Services staff instructor to both students and faculty.
+The faculty and students can return this form to the Media Loan front desk.

 We are looking forward to working with you!